All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Potential Changes

-Several advocacy organizations are pushing for ACA marketplace plans to include anti-obesity medications as part of essential health benefits.
+Several advocacy organizations are pushing for ACA marketplace plans to include anti-obesity medications as part of important health benefits.
 If this change is enacted, marketplace coverage would expand significantly.
 Monitor updates from the Obesity Action Coalition and the American Medical Association for the latest developments.

 Prior Authorization: Step by Step